 Getting from Athens to Santorini

-In Ferryhopper, we spend a lot of time reading travel blogs and forums.
-Our aim is to better understand travelers' concerns about their visit to Greek islands.
-Sometimes we also provide our insights, even in non-ferry related questions.
-Definitely, some of the most frequent questions one can see in these forums, are
+Here at Ferryhopper, we spend a lot of time reading travel blogs and forums.
+Our aim is to better understand travelers' concerns about their visit to the Greek islands.
+That way we can provide useful insights, even when it comes to non-ferry related questions.
+Some of the most frequently asked questions in these forums are:

 Ferry or plane to Santorini?